Create a task webhook Automation

 6. Click Create.

-Screenshot of a legacy webhook.
+Screenshot of the Call webhook legacy action.